 A health worker collects a drop of blood to test a child for malaria.
 Photo: PATH/Laura Newman.

-A new synthetic drug means a sure supply of the gold-standard malaria treatment
+A new method to produce artemisinin means a surer supply of the gold-standard malaria treatment

 For nearly two millennia, Chinese healers turned the leaves of a fern-like weed into a tea to cure fevers and other ailments.
 During the 1970s, Chinese scientists discovered in the weed a key treatment for malaria.
 Yet it would take another 30 years before Artemisia annua, the sweet wormwood plant, reached the Western world and achieved a foothold in global efforts to treat malaria.

-Today, artemisinin, a drug derived from the sweet wormwood plant, is the main ingredient in the most effective treatment for malaria.
-But its supply depends upon a volatile crop that grows commercially in just a small slice of the world and fluctuates drastically in supply and price.
+Today, artemisinin, a material derived from the sweet wormwood plant, is the main ingredient in the most effective treatment for malaria.
+But its supply depends solely upon a volatile crop that grows commercially in just a small slice of the world and fluctuates drastically in supply and price.

-To address this challenge, PATH and our partners, through our affiliation with OneWorld Health, figured out a way to create a new, stable supply of the drug.
-Large-scale production of semisynthetic artemisinin will bolster the botanical supply, expanding access to treatment.
+To address this challenge, PATH and our partners figured out a way to create a new, stable supply of the drug.
+Large-scale production of semisynthetic artemisinin will bolster the botanical supply, improving the artemisinin market and preventing future shortages.

 A volatile crop